Whole grain bread in oven

 Discover Bread Traditions from Around the Globe

-Explore the history and craft of bread baking on a global scale — from traditional European loaves to specialty breads like pita and naan, as well as viennoiserie and even bread show pieces.
-Bread baking students will examine the science of bread and develop the core skills required to craft creative adaptations of traditional recipes.
+Explore the history and craft of bread baking on a global scale.
+From traditional European loaves to specialty breads like pita and naan to viennoiserie and special bread showpieces, students craft recipes from across the world.
+Students also examine the science of bread and develop the core skills required to craft creative adaptations of traditional recipes.

 Freshly baked breads are removed from the oven to cool at the Institute of Culinary Education